Frequently Asked Questions

 George III was her 3rd great grandfather.
 If you you follow the line of succession on her grandfather's side - George VI (father), George V (grandfather), Edward VII (great grandfather), Victoria (2nd great grandmother) , Edward Duke of Kent (3rd great grandfather), George III (4th great grandfather) - then he was her 4th great grandfather.
 However her grandmother Queen Mary of Teck was also descended from George III - she and George V were 2nd cousins once removed.
 If you follow Queen Elizabeth's line through her grandmother - George VI (father), Queen Mary (grandmother), Mary Adelaide (great grandmother), Adolphus of Hanover (2nd great grandfather), George III (3rd great-grandfather) - he is more closely related as her 3rd great grandfather.
 You can see this on the Royal Family tree.

-The Crown Estate, which manages on behalf of the monarch the property and land owned by the Crown, including properties in Regent Street and St James in London, offshore wind farms around Britain's coast and rural estates in Scotland, is worth around £11 billion and generates £285 million (2014/15) income a year.
-This income is given to the national Treasury for use in public finances, in return for a grant (£38 million in 2012) for the cost of running the monarchy.
-This arrangement dated from 1760 when George III gave up the right to the income from the Crown's estates in return for a Civil List paid to members of the Royal Family.
+The Crown Estate, which manages on behalf of the monarch the property and land owned by the Crown, including properties in Regent Street and St James in London, Windsor Great Park, Ascot race course, offshore wind farms around Britain's coast and rural estates in Scotland, is worth around £13.4 billion and generates £345million (2019/2020) income a year that is paid to the national treasury.
+The Crown Estate does not belong to the King or Queen.
+It is an independent property business that manages the hereditary possessions of the Soveriegn that are held by the nation in 'Right of the Crown'.

-In 2013 this changed to a Sovereign Support Grant based on 15% of the income from the Crown Estate.
-This means that for the year from April 2016 the nation will keep £242.2 million of the Crown Estates income, and the monarchy will receive £42.7 miilion towards the cost of the Royal household, their travel, attending formal functions and repairs to buildings including Kensington Palace which is the home of Prince William, the Duchess of Cambridge and their children Prince George and Princess Charlotte.
+The Royal Family receive a Sovereign Support Grant from the treasury which is based on a percentage (currently around 24.8%) of the income from the Crown Estate.
+This means that for the year from 2020-2021 the nation will keep £259.1 million of the Crown Estates income, and the monarchy will receive £85.9 million of the income towards the cost of the Royal household, their travel, attending formal functions and repairs to buildings including Buckingham Palace.

-Yes, in 1992 The Queen offered to pay income tax and capital gains tax on a voluntary basis.
-Since 1993, her personal income has been taxable as for any other UK taxpayer.
+Yes, in 1992 Queen Elizabeth II offered to pay income tax and capital gains tax on a voluntary basis.
+Since 1993, her personal income was taxable as for any other UK taxpayer.

 The British Monarchy is a constitutional monarchy in which the King or Queen reigns as Head of State but with limits to their power, and the day-to-day government is carried out by Parliament.
 The political party with the most elected seats in the House of Commons elects a Prime Minister who is invited by the monarch to form a government.
 A new Parliament is opened by the monarch in an official ceremony, and the Prime Minister during his or her term in office regularly meets with the King or Queen to discuss political matters and events.